mirisuzanne/mia/content/theater/vaginamonologue/script.md

 --- I What?
 That’s… what?
 I’ve _been_ Miriam.

-I've had a recognizable vulva for 8 weeks, but that’s really none of your business, and not why I’m here.
+I've had a recognizable vulva for 8 weeks, but that’s none of your business, and not why I’m here.
 I've used the name Miriam since 2015, and started hormone replacement a few months later.